spytrooper007/COMP4601-Project-B/README.md

-# COMP4601 Project B — CNN Acceleration on the Kria KV260
+# COMP4601 Project B: CNN Acceleration on the Kria KV260

 HLS implementations of a **LeNet-inspired CNN** (2 conv + 2 FC) for MNIST, taken from an unoptimised baseline through progressive hardware acceleration on the KV260 (`xck26`, 200 MHz).
-The point of the project is the **acceleration methodology** — the CNN is the representative workload.
+The point of the project is the **acceleration methodology**, the CNN is the representative workload.

 ## Workspaces (the acceleration progression)